Skip to main content

 Create a date range filter

-Create a single-select dropdown filter
+Create a single-select drop-down filter

-3. Select the Title checkbox to create a title field on your filter.
+4. Select the Title checkbox to create a title field on your filter.
 Click on the placeholder title and type Dropoff zip code to retitle your filter.

-4. From the Fields menu, select Taxicab_data.dropoff_zip.
+5. From the Fields menu, select dropoff_zip.

 Clone a filter